Readers are advised that the nature of the following content may be distressing.

 Global outbreak

-High pathogenicity avian influenza (HPAI) is a highly contagious viral disease that can cause severe illness and death in birds.
-A new strain of the virus, HPAI H5N1, is more concerning than previous strains, as it not only causes mass mortality in poultry but also in wild birds and some mammals.
-This strain is different from the HPAI H7 strains that were detected on Victorian poultry farms earlier in 2024.
+H5 bird flu has been detected in a small number of individual vagrant, migratory birds in other Australian states.
+Currently, there is no evidence of any mass mortality in wildlife or spread to other animals, and no detection of this strain in Victoria.
+This strain is more concerning than previous strains, as it not only causes mass mortality in poultry but also in wild birds and some mammals.
+This strain is different from the HPAI H7 strains that have recently been detected on Victorian poultry farms.

-HPAI H5N1 has been spreading across the world since 2021, infecting hundreds of species of wild birds and more than 50 species of mammals.
+H5 bird flu has been spreading across the world since 2021, infecting hundreds of species of wild birds and more than 50 species of mammals.

 Image: David Paul, Museums Victoria

-Potential impact of HPAI H5N1
+Potential impact of H5 bird flu

-There is no effective treatment for HPAI H5N1 and the prognosis for animals with the disease is poor.
+There is no effective treatment for H5 bird flu and the prognosis for animals with the disease is poor.

-Those animals that survive are usually in poor condition and may continue to shed virus, which poses a risk to other animals.
+Those animals that survive are usually in poor condition and may continue to shed the virus, which poses a risk to other animals.

 Although any bird species can become infected, bird groups associated with water are highly susceptible and this includes ducks, geese, swans, gulls, terns, shorebirds, seabirds, pelicans, herons, ibis, cormorants and penguins.
 Species that live in large colonies of a single species are particularly suspectable.